 6) Tighten the bolts in a circular pattern using 1/4 (90°) turns, even if some bolts initially require very low tightening torque to achieve 1/4 turns.
 ENSURE THE SHRINK DISC IS TIGHTENING EVENLY AND PARALLEL.
-Tighten the bolts to the appropriate "tightening torque" value in the table below.
+Tighten the bolts to the appropriate "tightening torque" value in the table on next page.